 Experts say it's a matter of framing the extracurricular experience you've had in a professional way.
 Try thinking of your biggest accomplishments as a member or leader of an extracurricular group, and using them to brainstorm resume bullet points.

 Many recent graduates regret not putting out more feelers.
-According to the Adecco survey, 26% of recent graduates would have applied to more jobs prior to finishing school.
+According to the Adecco survey, 26 percent of recent graduates would have applied to more jobs prior to finishing school.

 Putting your hat in the ring is the only way to be considered for most opportunities.
 The trick is to keep track of the applications you send out.
 "Sending in your application for hundreds of jobs on Monster.com will work against you," said Dan Schawbel, a personal branding expert and author of Me 2.0.
-Not only is it difficult to remember what you applied for and when, but you're also likely to send out generic resumes.
+The more jobs you apply for, the more tempting it is to send out generic resumes.